KakkoiDev/xai-chat/README.md

 ## Features

 - Markdown support: Messages are rendered as markdown.
-- Cost display: The cost of each message is displayed.
 - Auto-save: The chat is auto-saved to local storage, so you can come back to it later.
 - Auto-scroll to bottom: The chat will automatically scroll to the bottom when a new message is received.
 - Clear chat: The chat can be cleared by clicking the CLEAR CHAT button.